|

 "Oh

-my uncle seemed to come unwired;
+what?" my sister then inquired,my uncle seemed to come unwired;

 "You didn't say . . . 'cause it's not fit